Legoman99573/GravesX/developers.md

     }

     private boolean shouldPreventItemDrop(Grave grave, Player player) {
-        // Custom logic to determine if item drops should be prevented return false;
+        // Custom logic to determine if item drops should be prevented or cancel the event return false;
     }
 }